rust-lang/rfcs/text/0000-target-tier-policy.md

 We could introduce specific time requirements for the amount of time a target must spend at a tier before becoming eligible for promotion to a higher tier.

+We could renumber tiers, rather than having "tier 2 with host tools" and "tier 1 with host tools".
+However, some targets may by design never reach "tier 1 with host tools", and this would make such targets seem deficient or second-class compared to whatever "tier 1" ended up being called.
+In addition, people already widely use the existing tier 1/2/3 numbering, and anything changing that numbering would introduce confusion; such a renumbering seems unlikely to provide value commensurate with that confusion.

 # Prior art
 [prior-art]: #prior-art